P0TAT037/Cheatsheets/.NET/ASP.NET/WebApi/README.md

 var app = builder.Build();
 ```

 There's three built-in service are being registered

-- **`AddControllers()`** : Adds built-in services required for handling requests by a a controller.
+- **`AddControllers()`** : Adds built-in services required for handling requests by a controller.

 - **`AddEndpointsApiExplorer()`** : Adds services necessary for discovering and storing Api endpoints info especially when using minimal apis.